ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/20 The Step language/20 Parameterized grammars/10 Variables.md

 ## Technical: Assignment statements

-Skip this is you aren't a programmer who's confused by the weird way variables work in Step.
+Experienced programmers will be confused by the weird way variables work in Step.
+Skip this section if you aren't an experienced programmer.

 Step's local variables are unusual: they only get their values through the matching process.
 That also means they're *write-once*: you can only give them a value once; then they have that value for all time.